The Designated Safeguarding Lead is: Catherine May

 We will always check the identity of contractors and their staff on arrival at the school.

 COMPLAINTS/ALLEGATIONS MADE AGAINST STAFF

 SSSO takes seriously all complaints made against members of staff.
-Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member staff or volunteer.
+Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member staff, including supply teachers and volunteers.
 All such complaints will be brought immediately to the attention of the Headteacher or one of the Designated Safeguarding Leads if the Headteacher is not available and nothing should be said to the colleague involved.
 In cases where the Headteacher is the subject of the allegation or concern, they will be reported to the Chair of Governors, in order that they may activate the appropriate procedures.
-These procedures are used in respect of all cases in which it is alleged that a teacher or member of staff (including volunteers) in a school or college that provides education for children under 18 years of age has:
+These procedures are used in respect of all cases in which it is alleged that anyone working in the school or college that provides education for children under 18 years of age, including supply teachers and volunteers has:

 - behaved in a way that has harmed a child, or may have harmed a child;

 - possibly committed a criminal offence against or related to a child; or